-IX.
+VIII.
 Timeline

-The Surveillance Study will be conducted over a period of five-six years.
-The first baseline crosssectional survey will begin in 2010 with estimated completion time of twelve months.
-The participants will be then followed up as a cohort with annual follow-up surveys for four three subsequent years.
-AnotherA baseline cross sectional survey will be conducted on newly recruited participants in 2014 and then they will be followed up as a cohort with annual follow-up survey in 2015for next year.
-Data analysis and reporting will take place after the collation of data at the end of the cross-sectional survey and thereafter at the end of annual follow-ups in each study site.
+The Surveillance Study will be conducted over a period of five years.
+The baseline cross-sectional survey will begin in 2012 with estimated completion time of twelve months.
+The participants will be then followed up as a cohort with biannual follow-up surveys for four subsequent years.
+Data analysis and reporting will take place after the collation of data at the end of the cross-sectional survey and thereafter at the end of annual follow-ups.
 Monitoring will be an ongoing process and the system of evaluation will be inbuilt into the study.
-The details of the timeline are provided in table-7.
+The details of the timeline are provided in table-6.

-Table 7: Timeline for Surveillance Study
+Table 6: Timeline for Surveillance Study